-She is an original member of the Global Organization for Omega-3 EPA & DHA.
-In addition, Gretchen is a member of Academy of Nutrition and Dietetics, Action for Healthy Kids, and the International Society for the Study of Fatty Acids and Lipids.
+Gretchen is also a member of the Academy of Nutrition and Dietetics, Global Organization for Omega-3 EPA & DHA, Wellness in School Environments and the International Society for the Study of Fatty Acids and Lipids.

 Gretchen earned her Master of Science in Nutrition Science from San Jose State University, completed her master’s thesis at Stanford University Medical School, and received her Bachelor of Science & Arts in Nutrition and Dietetics from Oregon State University.